Charvi99/TimFinder/README.md

 GET /api/flight/<flight_number>
 ```

-The endpoint uses the OpenSky `states/all` API filtered by flight callsign.
+The endpoint queries the OpenSky `states/all` API and searches the returned
-No API key is required, but you may provide credentials for better rate limits
+list of aircraft for the given flight callsign.
+No API key is required, but you
-via the `OPENSKY_USERNAME` and `OPENSKY_PASSWORD` environment variables.
+may provide credentials for better rate limits via the `OPENSKY_USERNAME` and
+`OPENSKY_PASSWORD` environment variables.

 ### Install dependencies